Hieromon/AutoConnect/mkdocs/apiconfig.md

 ### <i class="fa fa-caret-right"></i> ota

-Specifies to import the built-in OTA update class into the sketch.
+Specifies to import the built-in OTA update class into the Sketch.
 When this option is enabled, an **Update** item will appear in the AutoConnect menu, and the OTA update via Web browser will be automatically embedded to the Sketch.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd>AC_OTA_t</dd>